nonmodernist/holreg/content/films/gone-with-the-wind-1939.md

 quality = "excellent"
-restoration_notes = "The most recent documented major restoration was a 4K digital restoration released in the United Kingdom in 2013 to coincide with Vivien Leigh's centenary." availability_type = "streaming" # If available availability_notes = "Available to stream on HBO Max; also on DVD"
+restoration_notes = "The most recent documented major restoration was a 4K digital restoration released in the United Kingdom in 2013 to coincide with Vivien Leigh's centenary." availability_type = "streaming" # If available availability_notes = "Streaming on HBO Max; also on home video"

 # Film image